snakey1980/githubpages/content/posts/secret-santa.md

 which does produce valid derangements, but only complete cycles.
 This is called [Sattolo's algorithm](https://danluu.com/sattolo/) and would be an alternative to the draw5() method above.

-There is an algorithm described [here](http://epubs.siam.org/doi/pdf/10.1137/1.9781611972986.7) which does produce random derangements.
-Here it is more or less as described in the paper:
+There is an algorithm described [here](http://epubs.siam.org/doi/pdf/10.1137/1.9781611972986.7) which does produce random derangements without trial and error of permutations.
+Here it is, more or less as described in the paper:

     fun randomDerangement(n: Int) : List<Int> {
         fun numDerangements(n: Int): BigDecimal {